Focus on Your Child

 An Interview with Kimberly Powell, by Allison Martin

-Kimberly Powell: Focus on your child.
-Parents, doctors and nurses repeatedly told me to focus on Senia, for she matters most.
-This was valuable advice for watching her in the NICU beyond the monitors and leads, and is valuable now in watching her grow and develop.
-Watching Senia’s coloring told me more than the monitors.
+My first advice for new preemie parents is to focus on your child.
+Parents, doctors and nurses repeatedly told me to focus on my daughter, for she matters most.
+This was valuable advice for watching her in the NICU beyond the monitors and leads.
+It is valuable now in watching her grow and develop.
+Watching my daughter’s coloring told me more than the monitors.

-Secondly, educate yourself on all related to prematurity, for if you are focusing on your child you may be the one that identifies a milestone or concern, before the medical professionals that don't see your child everyday.
+Secondly, educate yourself on all related to prematurity.
+If you are focusing on your child you may be the one that identifies a milestone or concern, before the medical professionals that don't see your child everyday.
 Education through the internet and printed materials prepares you to be the strongest advocate for your child.